lino-framework/book/docs/specs/courses.rst

 ======= ========== ========== ========= ========== ============= =================
  value   name       text       Exposed   Editable   Invoiceable   Update calendar
 ------- ---------- ---------- --------- ---------- ------------- -----------------
- 10      draft      Draft      Yes       Yes        No            Yes 20      active     Started    Yes       No         Yes           Yes 30      inactive   Inactive   No        No         No            Yes 40      closed     Closed     No        No         No            Yes
+ 10      draft      Draft      Yes       Yes        No            No 20      active     Started    Yes       No         Yes           No 30      inactive   Inactive   No        No         No            No 40      closed     Closed     No        No         No            No
 ======= ========== ========== ========= ========== ============= =================
 <BLANKLINE>